You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol levels.
-It works by reducing the production of cholesterol in the liver, which helps to lower the levels of low-density lipoprotein (LDL) or "bad" cholesterol in the blood.
+Lipitor, also known as atorvastatin, is a statin medication that works by reducing the production of low-density lipoprotein (LDL) cholesterol in the liver.
+By lowering LDL cholesterol, Lipitor helps to prevent the buildup of plaque in the arteries, which can lead to heart disease and stroke.

 How Does Lipitor Affect Breathing Exercises?